Thaddäus-Monju Momuluh: Career

 Momuluh started his career with Hannover 96 after playing for their youth and reserve teams.
 He made his professional debut for Hannover 96 in the 2.
-Bundesliga on 11 February 2023, against SC Paderborn, coming on as a substitute for Jannik Dehm in the 58th minute; the match eventually ended in a 3–4 home loss for his side.
+Bundesliga on 11 February 2023, against SC Paderborn, coming on as a substitute for Jannik Dehm in the 58th minute; the match eventually ended in a 4–3 home loss for his side.
+He was loaned out to Arminia Bielefeld for the second half of the 2023–24 season.

+On 1 September 2025, Momuluh was signed by Arminia Bielefeld permanently.

+Personal life

+Momuluh was born in Germany to a Cameroonian father and Polish mother.